ampproject/amphtml/extensions/amp-ima-video/amp-ima-video.md

 An image for the frame to be displayed before video playback has started.
 By default, the first frame is displayed.

+##### autoplay (optional)

+If this attribute is present, and the browser supports autoplay:

+* the video is automatically muted before autoplay starts
+* when the video is scrolled out of view, the video is paused
+* when the video is scrolled into view, the video resumes playback
+* when the user taps the video, the video is unmuted
+* if the user has interacted with the video (e.g., mutes/unmutes, pauses/resumes, etc.), and the video is scrolled in or out of view, the state of the video remains as how the user left it.
+For example, if the user pauses the video, then scrolls the video out of view and returns to the video, the video is still paused.

+##### fullscreen-on-landscape (optional)

+If this attribute is present, the video will automatically go to fullscreen when the device is rotated to landscape (Currently not supported on Safari iOS).

 ##### common attributes

 This element includes